mmulji-ic/cosmos-chain-alerter/README.md

-# mintscan-alerter
+# Cosmos Chain Alerter
-Command line tool to query the mintscan api
+Command line tool to query the a node endpoint or the mintscan api

 ## Usage